Isurwars/Correlation/README.md

 For compiling you should have GCC or Clang compilers, and GNU Autotools correctly installed on the system.

-First adjust the configure to your local enviroment with:
+First, lets adjust the configure file to match your local environment with the following commands:

 ```
-autoreconf
+aclocal
+autoconf
+automake --add-missing
 ```

-Some systems may require the configure script to have the execute permission:
+Some UNIX systems may require that configure scripts have the execute permision with the following commands:

 ```
 chmod +x configure